phpMyAdmin Repair and Optimize Database Tables Tutorial

 Open the Databases tab and select the database you want to repair.

 Select all tables that need repair.
-You can select all of them if you are not entirely sure what table is corrupt.
+You can select all of them if you are unsure what table is corrupt.

-From the With Selected drop-down menu choose Repair Table.
+From the With Selected drop-down menu, choose Repair Table.
 Then all the tables will be repaired automatically.
-After that, you will get a presentation of the result from the repair operation.
+After that, you will get a presentation of the result of the repair operation.

 How to Optimize MySQL Database Tables?

 Optimizing database tables is needed from time to time.
-A MySQL database stores a lot of unused temporary data like queries or even data that has been marked as deleted.
-So whenever you remove something from your databases like a post or other data it will not be deleted permanently immediately all the time.
-Sometimes it still takes some space in the system memory.
+A MySQL database stores a lot of unused temporary data, such as queries or even data marked as deleted.
+So whenever you remove something from your databases, like a post or other data, it will not be deleted permanently immediately all the time.
+Sometimes, it still takes up some space in the system memory.

-Optimizing a MySQL database table will delete permanently all this unnecessary data.
-So it’s necessary to do some maintenance from time to time to keep your database clean and fast.
+Optimizing a MySQL database table will permanently delete all this unnecessary data.
+So, it’s necessary to maintain your database from time to time to keep it clean and fast.

-To optimize your MySQL tables just select all of them in phpMyAdmin and from the With Selected drop-down menu choose Optimize table.
+To optimize your MySQL tables, select all of them in phpMyAdmin, and choose Optimize table from the With Selected drop-down menu.

 After a few seconds, you will get the result of the optimizing operation.